 Liability for an Amazon Delivery Car Accident

-Liability for an accident with an Amazon delivery driver will depend upon the circumstances of the accident.
-Amazon employs independent contractors to deliver all of their packages.
+Amazon employs independent contractors to deliver all of its packages.
 Independent contractors are used so that Amazon can claim that they do not have control over their actions while they are delivering packages.
 Using this defense may help them avoid vicarious liability.

-However, there is some evidence that may show that Amazon has more control than they might admit.
+However, there is some evidence that may show that Amazon has more control than it might admit.
 According to a report by CBS, Amazon has broad control over the routes independent contractors use and may even communicate in real-time with drivers regarding routes.

 Additionally, if a driver is operating as a “delivery partner” for Amazon Flex, they are covered under Amazon’s insurance policy while they are on the job.
 This could allow a victim to make a successful claim for damages against the company.
-A Pennsylvania Amazon flex delivery accident lawyer could give more insights as to how flex delivery wrecks may differ.
+A Pennsylvania Amazon delivery accident lawyer could give more insights as to how flex delivery wrecks may differ.

 If an Amazon driver causes an accident while they are off-duty, the company may refuse to take liability for the accident.
 As a result, a victim may have to pursue compensation from the negligent delivery driver.
 This could be troublesome if a victim suffered extensive injuries that the driver’s insurance policy is not equipped to compensate.